section-engineering-education/engineering-education/content/articles/introduction-to-docker-swarm-in-container-orchestration/index.md

 3. We have learned how developers can use Docker Swarm.
 4. We have gained an overview of services, tasks and nodes.
 5. We have learned how Docker Swarm uses services and nodes to achieve container orchestration.
+6. We have gained an overview of the two types of service modes in Docker Swarm.
-6. We have learned the advantages and disadvantages of Docker Swarm.
+7. We have learned the advantages and disadvantages of Docker Swarm.

 Happy learning!